cfpland/frontend/content/guides/07-presentation.md

 ### 1. Slides

 Most talks center around a slideshow.
-Power Point and Google Slides are probably the most common options, but [Prezi](https://prezi.com/) and [Reveal](https://revealjs.com/#/) are also good choices.
+PowerPoint and Google Slides are probably the most common options, but [Prezi](https://prezi.com/) and [Reveal](https://revealjs.com/#/) are also good choices.
 Again, start with the tools you're most comfortable with and experiment later.

 ### 2. Audio-Visual Aids

 Some speakers like to show short video clips during their presentation.
 If you do this, be very certain you know the audio will work once it's up on the big screen.
-There's nothing worse that trying to put the microphone near your tiny laptop speakers to amplify the sound.
+There's nothing worse than trying to put the microphone near your tiny laptop speakers to amplify the sound.

 ### 3. Microphone

-Generally the conference will provide a microphone if it's necessary, but I've met a few speakers who bring their own because they want to be sure it's a device they're used to.
+Generally, the conference will provide a microphone if it's necessary, but I've met a few speakers who bring their own because they want to be sure it's a device they're used to.
 The downside to this is that you'll have to coordinate with the conference's AV team, and some conferences may not make special accommodations like this.

 ### 4. Remote